drupalprojects/examples/STANDARDS.md

 HOWTO: Drupal Examples For Developers Coding Standards
 =======================================================

-Examples uses the same coding standards as Drupal core.
+Examples uses mostly the same coding standards as Drupal core.

+Examples uses the phpcs tool to allow for checking PHP coding standards.
+We also use eslint for JavaScript coding standards.

 Examples has a `phpcs.xml.dist` file at the root of the project.
 This file specifies the current coding standards 'sniffs' which code in the project must